 Making fondue is surprisingly easy.
 Just pick your favorite brand of chocolate chips, as the flavor will be critical to the finished dip, and your choice of dippers and dig in!

 The nice thing with the chocolate is that you can use the chocolate chips, as mentioned, or you can also use bars of chocolate that can be chopped up before melting.
 Make sure to watch that the heat stays low— otherwise the chocolate can separate, get grainy, and burn easily.

-You can dip all kinds of things into the fondue: bananas, apples, pears, orange segments, strawberries, marshmallows, cake or banana bread cubes, cookies, biscotti…you and the kids can have a pretty good time figuring out what to serve with your chocolate bliss.
-Find some great platters or cake stands to present your dipper choices, and make sure you have skewers, wither metal (if you have a fondue pot, it often comes with skewers in different colors so everyone can keep track of whose it whose, or just put out some disposable wooden skewers.
-This is a guaranteed kid please, and the grown ups aren’t exactly going to be sad about it either.
+As for dippers, you can dip all kinds of things into the fondue: bananas, apples, pears, orange segments, strawberries, marshmallows, cake or banana bread cubes, cookies, biscotti…you and the kids can have a pretty good time figuring out what to serve with your chocolate bliss.
+Find some great platters or cake stands to present your dipper choices, and make sure you have skewers (if you have a fondue pot, it often comes with skewers in different colors so everyone can keep track of whose is whose—or just put out some disposable wooden skewers).
+This is a guaranteed crowd pleaser.
 If you have a smaller group the recipe can easily be cut in half.

 - 2 cups heavy cream

 - 24 ounces semisweet chocolate chips, or chopped semisweet chocolate bars (see Note)

 - Cake or banana bread cubes

 If you have a fondue pot, prepare it according to the manufacturer's instructions and set it on the stand.

 In a large saucepan over medium-low heat, warm the cream until hot, but not simmering.

 Add the chocolate and stir just until melted and smooth.